Preference-based Online Learning with Dueling Bandits: A Survey: The Basic Preference-based Multi-Armed Bandit Problem

 We say arm $a_{i}$ beats arm $a_{j}$ if $q_{i,j}>1/2$, i.e., if the probability of winning in a pairwise comparison is larger for $a_{i}$ than it is for $a_{j}$.
 Clearly, the closer $q_{i,j}$ is to $1/2$, the harder it becomes to distinguish the arms $a_{i}$ and $a_{j}$ based on a finite sample set from $\prob \left( a_{i} \succ a_{j} \right)$.
 In the worst case, when $q_{i,j} = 1/2$, one cannot decide which arm is better based on a finite number of pairwise comparisons.
 Therefore,

-appears to be a reasonable quantity to characterize the hardness of a PB-MAB task (whatever goal the learner wants to achieve).
-Note that $\Delta_{i,j}$ can also be negative (unlike the value-based setting, in which the quantity used for characterizing the complexity of a multi-armed bandit task is always positive and depends on the gap between the means of the best arm and the suboptimal arms).
+appears to be a reasonable quantity to characterize the hardness of a PB-MAB task (whatever goal the learner wants to achieve), which we call the \emph{calibrated pairwise preference probabilities}.
+Note that $\Delta_{i,j}$ can also be negative (opposed to the value-based setting, in which the usual quantity used for characterizing the complexity of a multi-armed bandit task is always positive and depends on the gap between the means of the best arm and the suboptimal arms).